Kim, Kourtney, and Khloé Try Sister Therapy

 Dolls!
 I mustn’t keep you waiting any longer.
 This week’s episode was an instant classic, proving that our darling family is committed to serving flawless(ish) reality for our lower-class nerves!
-The A-Plot was the continued sister fight; the B-Plot was Kris’s art “snobbery”; and our C-Plot was Kendall Jenner. #LEGGO
+The A plot was the continued sister fight; the B plot was Kris’s art “snobbery”; and our C plot was Kendall Jenner. #LEGGO

 Scene 1: